 While Hollywood was using contouring techniques back in the 1920s to add in dimension within the face when on screen.

 Why you might ask?
-Well, contouring not only enhances your natural features, but can also really bring together a makeup look with that added structure to the face.
+Well, contouring not only enhances your natural features, but can also really bring together a makeup look with that added structure to the face shape.

 Contouring is the process of using dark shades of makeup to add in shadow to the face and highlight shades to accentuate those areas of the face that catch the light.

-The result of this is added depth to the face which gives the illusion of structure, symmetry and enhances features of the face.
+The result of this is added depth to the face which gives the illusion of structure, symmetry and enhances features of the face, such as the jawline and cheekbone.

-Dark shades are usually applied to recess of the face such as the hollows of the cheeks, down the side of the nose and along the jaw bone.
+Dark shades are usually applied to recesses of the face such as the hollows of the cheeks, down the side of the nose and along the jawline.

 There is some cross over between contouring and bronzing, which can understandably cause confusion.
 Particularly if you’ve never contoured before.